BS Geological Engineering, Colorado School of Mines

 Natural Regrade, Geomorphic Mine Land Reclamation:

-Based on the successful application of this new mine reclamation technology on the AML 16N Project, this approach has been applied to various coal mine sites within the ongoing AML 17H and AML 63-P3 projects and elsewhere.
+Based on the successful application of this new mine reclamation technology on the AML 16N Project, this approach has been applied to various uranium, coal, and iron mine sites under the AML 17H, AML 16G-II, AML 16O, and AML 63-P3 projects and elsewhere.
 Mr. Hutson was project manager for the five Natural Regrade projects which have been designed and constructed within the Lionkol coal mining district under the 17H project.
 The AML program received a 2014 American Society for Mining and Reclamation (ASMR) special award for this project.

 Natural Resource and Environmental Permitting: